Admission Control and Query Queuing

 Admission Control Options

-The Impala configuration options related to the admission control feature follow.
-When supplying the options on the command line, prepend the option with --.
+The following Impala configuration options let you adjust the settings of the admission control feature.
+When supplying the options on the command line, prepend the option name with --.

 Purpose: Maximum number of requests allowed to be queued before rejecting requests.
 Because